CameronBodine/PINGMapper/README.md

 ### Code that made the paper and v1.0.0
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6604785.svg)](https://doi.org/10.5281/zenodo.6604785)

-## PING-Mapper v2.0.0
+## PING-Mapper v2.0.0-alpha
-The second version of PING-Mapper is under development.
+The second version of PING-Mapper is available now as an alpha release.
 Scientific articles documenting the new functionality will be posted here when available.

 # Installation
 View the [installation instructions](https://cameronbodine.github.io/PINGMapper/docs/gettingstarted/Installation.html).